one-bash/one.bash/docs/advanced-usage/module.md

 - `PRIORITY=400`: Priority of module.
 It is optional
 - `GIT_REPO='https://github.com/user/repo.git'`: Git clone this repo.
 It is optional
 - `SCRIPT='https://raw.githubusercontent.com/...'`: curl this file.
 It is optional
-- `DEPS='awk sed'`: To check commands in system when `one <mod> enable`.
+- `DEPS=(awk sed)`: To check commands in system when `one <mod> enable`.
 The DEPS is a string which includes one or more command names separated with spaces.

 - hooks used in `one <mod> enable`.
 They are all optional.
   - `AFTER_DOWNLOAD() {}`: This function will be executed after files downloaded.
 User may use it to download the other requirements, compile and other things.